 “These are sliding doors, couldn’t you have tried opening one?” complained Rachel.

 “You wanted an open window, you got an open window,” said the junior sister defiantly.

-“Yes, thank you Charlotte.
+“Yes, thank you.
 I could have expressed my intentions better,” sighed Lynn.
 “Can everyone come over here, it will lessen the anxiety of our visitor if we’re together and in plain sight.

 A sheepish notion hit her.
-Liz realized her first response had been to take matters into her own hands, rather than let ARC handle it.
-How long had she been teaching her kids to ‘think before you act’, and not let an adrenaline rush take over and lead you down a dead-end street.
-It was one of the fundamental lessons Whateley tried to instill into the kids.
+How long has she been teaching her kids to ‘think before you act’, and not let an adrenaline rush take over and lead you down a dead-end street.
+Liz shuddered when she realized her first response had been to take matters into her own hands rather than let ARC handle it.
+It was one of the fundamental lessons Whateley tried to install into the kids.

 A war of conflicting emotions raged within her.
 She had sent out a notification that an unruly group had left Whateley.
 Liz regretted that she called the group renegades, singling out one of them, Outlook, as a threat.

 She recoiled at the possibility she had instigated this situation at ARC if it involved those kids.
 She couldn’t shake the feeling she was sticking her neck into a noose of her own creation.
 Guilt gnawed on her bones like a hungry dog.